MAPS LAB

 Email: grmartin@udel.edu

-Gabriella Martin is a junior at the University of Delaware majoring in cognitive science with a minor in human development and family sciences.
+Gabriella Martin is a senior at the University of Delaware majoring in cognitive science with a minor in human development and family sciences.
 After graduating, she plans to use attend grad school to obtain a speech language pathology degree.
 Gabriella hopes to one day help kids who struggle with speech impediments and she would also love to continue doing research in her field of work.

 Undergraduate Research Assistant